 The CC continually updates the certification records for each study site, and staff code numbers are routinely compared to data collection forms to ensure that only certified staff performs data collection on the specific procedures/interviews to which they have been assigned.
 Additional training and supervision is to be carried out as needed for remedial action at the field centers.
 Continued supervision will be the responsibility of the Study Coordinator.
 If at any time certification requirements are incomplete at a field center or the quality of data collection is found to be less than optimal by the Quality Control Committee, the center is notified.
 If the center does not institute corrective action in the time allotted, further follow-up will take place by study personnel identified by the Quality Control Committee and the Steering Committee in an attempt to resolve the issues.

-3. REPEATABILITY STUDY (not done in HCHS/SOL Visit2)
+3. REPEATABILITY STUDY (not done in HCHS/SOL Visit3)

 PLACE HOLDER SECTION.
-Not done in HCHS/SOL Visit2
+Not currently funded in HCHS/SOL Visit3 but we are trying to get some funds to do it.

 4. QUALITY CONTROL SYSTEM FOR REPEATED MEASUREMENTS